triSYCL/sycl/sycl/doc/Tests.md

 ## Commands

-These tests should all be executable in conjunction with the Xilinx SDAccel and Vivado tool chains alongside an installation of the XRT runtime.
+These tests should all be executable in conjunction with the Xilinx Vitis and Vivado tool chains alongside an installation of the XRT runtime.
 A more comprehensive setup explanation can be found in [XilinxFPGACompilation.md](XilinxFPGACompilation.md)